mhr/AC215_CS-CrimsonChat/README.md

 The system will employ a **RAG + LLM architecture** with a **vector database**, featuring a **continuous data pipeline** from Harvard CS sources, cloud-based storage and processing, and a user-friendly interface with authentication.

-## 🎯 Milestone 4
+## 🎯 Milestone 5

+In this milestone, we have added automated model training, deployment, and scaling of the frontend and API servers through GitHub Actions, Ansible, and Kubernetes.
+We also wrote a blogpost and created a video, uploaded to Medium and YouTube respectively, that together explain what CrimsonChat is and how it works.

-In this milestone, we have developed the **frontend** and **API service** components while building upon components from previous milestones for:
+We have refined all prior milestone code on the **frontend** and **API service** components while building upon components from previous milestones for:
 - Data scraping
 - Embedding and storing in **Qdrant Cloud** vector database (with versioning)
 - Fine-tuning of **VertexAI LLM model**

-We integrated the **LLM and RAG pipeline** to answer user queries from the frontend with conversation memory for **continuous and natural conversation**.
+Our **LLM and RAG pipeline** to answer user queries from the frontend with conversation memory for **continuous and natural conversation**.
 The **frontend** also features a **notes integration**, enabling users to highlight text or reference URLs and save them as notes.

 ---

 ## 🛠 Application Design

 The **university knowledge chatbot** streamlines access to university resources, helping students navigate information effortlessly.

 It integrates:
 1. **A robust RAG (Retrieval-Augmented Generation) pipeline**